JasonGoemaat/CheatEngineMonoHelper/docs/Releases/index.md

         * movss [rax+18], xmm3 // parameter 3
         * pop rax
     * Table entries under script as a group header for counter and parameters
+* TODO: When in 'Show usages' mode of class window, double-clicking on field should open that class
+    * Currently it does the static field logic, showing 0 as the address in the console
+* TODO: Figure out way to hook the right overloaded method
+    * Samples in EvilBankManager:
+      * UserBank:GetCapital has two versions, one takes a Single parameter, the other has none
+      * UserBank:GetResourceCount takes either int or Resource/ResourceType
+      * Sample: `System.Single GetResourceCount(int resourceId)`
+        * monoAA_GetOverloadedFunction(SYMBOL_NAME, "UserBank:GetResourceCount", System.Single, int)
+    * Could be pretty short AA script looking for parameter signatures, or lua script
+* TODO: DblClick on static field generates script with {$lua} code to find it and define?
+    * Alternate: LUA code to get base address for static class and define? - doesn't work with mono generate struct due to conflicting offsets, maybe CLASS_FIELD as define?
 * TODO: Alternate for having memrecs for script and pointers - more difficult but cooler
     * Able to hook methods from window, list in separate window and enable/disable/remove
     * LUA could keep track of a 'globals' memory region and where the pointers for each method are